 Vias are used to connect conductive paths between different layers of a PCB (Printed Circuit Board).
 The via processes include various methods for their fabrication and filling.
 Below are common via process methods of NextPCB:

-• Tented vias (I-A/B): Vias are covered with solder mask oil.
+- Tented vias (I-A/B): Vias are covered with solder mask oil.
 The level of solder mask oil coverage depends on the diameter and depth of the hole.
 Holes larger than 0.45mm in diameter cannot be fully covered.
+For tented vias, it is essential that no solder adheres to the vias in order to pass quality control.
+While vias may appear orange due to solder mask thinning, this is normal.
+Additionally, during wave soldering or HASL processing, there is a risk of solder beads becoming trapped inside the vias.
+To mitigate this, Solder Mask Plugged Vias (IV-B) can be used as an alternative processing option.

-• Non-Conductive Fill & Cap (VII): Vias are filled with non-conductive epoxy resin then 'capped' with copper pads.
-Suitable for via-in-pad designs.
+- Non-Conductive Fill & Cap (VII): Vias are filled with non-conductive epoxy resin then 'capped' with copper pads.
+This process is ideal for via-in-pad designs.
+According to NextPCB, a company with over 15 years of PCB manufacturing experience, we strongly recommend using Non-Conductive Fill & Cap (VII) for designs that include vias in pads (especially for BGA applications).

 PCB Cost Impact: The choice of via process directly affects the production cost of the PCB.
 When designing a PCB, it is essential to weigh these factors to optimize the balance between performance and cost.